 Dr. Mosconi has published over 100 peer-reviewed papers in prestigious medical journals, including Nature Medicine, the Proceedings of the National Academy of Sciences USA, the Journal of the Medical Association and the British Medical Journal; several book chapters in scientific books including Imaging the Aging Brain (Oxford University Press), Brain Imaging: Translational tools for CNS drug discovery, development and treatment (Elsevier) and the New Encyclopedia of Neuroscience (Elsevier).

-She received several fellowships, Federal and non-Federal grants, as well as private donations to support her research, as well as scientific awards including the Young Investigator in Neurosciences Award (Society for Nuclear Medicine), two Best Clinical Investigation prizes (Springer, the Society for Nuclear Medicine, the European Association of Nuclear Medicine), and The Most Cited Paper of the year (Springer and European Association of Nuclear Medicine).
+Over the course of her career, she has received several fellowships, Federal and non-Federal grants, as well as private donations to support her research, as well as scientific awards including the Young Investigator in Neurosciences Award (Society for Nuclear Medicine), two Best Clinical Investigation prizes (Springer, the Society for Nuclear Medicine, the European Association of Nuclear Medicine), and two Most Cited Paper of the year awards (Springer and European Association of Nuclear Medicine).

-Dr. Mosconi’s work has been presented at over 80 international conferences leading to press releases involving TV and radio networks world-wide (CNN, CBS, ABC, Fox News, MSNBC, NBC, Science Daily, etc.), and major print media including Associated Press, Reuters, the Washington Post, Forbes, The Wall Street Journal, Bloomberg, International Business Times, Psychology Today, the Huffington Post, Daily Mail, Medical News Today and several international outlets.
+Dr. Mosconi’s work has been presented at over 80 international conferences leading to press releases involving TV and radio networks world-wide (CNN, CBS, NBC, the Today Show, the Doctors show, etc.), and major print media including Associated Press, Reuters, the New York Times, the Washington Post, Forbes, The Wall Street Journal, Bloomberg, Psychology Today, and several international outlets.